 Remember that your hair has probably been put under much strain for majority of your life – relaxers, weaves, braids, wigs, heat, combing etc. It has not been out in its natural state and needs to adapt back to it.
 You can’t expect it to return from decades of manipulation in a few months.
 Allow it the freedom it needs to grow out all the unhealthy habits and chemicals that have hurt it over the years.
 Then one day, when you least expect it you will see your hair come out in a curl pattern or with a shine you have never seen on anyone else 🙂

 Try Different Products For Long Periods Of Time: Following on from the above point, in your quest to have your best natural ‘fro, you will need to try different products to finally hone in on the ones that work best with your hair.
 What works for someone else may not work for you and vice versa.
 There are a number of different oils that do different great things for natural hair.
 Make sure to read up on them.
 Some act as moisturizing oils while others are sealants.
 Some are essential oils and others are carrier oils.
 Sometimes they must be mixed together for best results.
 I personally subscribe to Organic Extra Virgin Coconut Oil, Castor Oil and Extra Virgin Olive Oil.
+You can check out reviews on coconut oil by Reviews.com to give you a good idea on the benefits of this natural product.
 I will write about this in future.